-The instructions for Form 6 and worksheets assume the conservator will complete the schedules and worksheets manually.
-However, if the conservator completes the form electronically (electronic access may be found at the Arizona Court's website under their Probate Law section) certain lines will automatically calculate and other lines will automatically populate, based on prior entries.
+The instructions for the final account and related worksheets assume the conservator will complete the schedules and worksheets manually.
+The conservator also however has the option to complete the online version of the form that can be found at: www.azcourts.gov/probate which will automatically calculate and fill in other lines based on prior entries.

-Note: If this conservatorship consists of a small estate or has very little activity, you may ask the court to simplify your filing requirements such as filing a Simplified Conservator's Account (Form 9).
-You may simplify your filing requirements however, only if the court approves your request.
+Note: If this conservatorship consists of a small estate or has very little activity, you may ask the court for permission to file a Simplified Conservator's Account (Form 9).
+You may file the simplified form only if the court approves your request.